The BMW 750iL Changed Everything

 Frank Lloyd Wright owned several V12s, including this 1941 Lincoln Continental, heavily customized and painted in his trademark “Cherokee Red”

-For the previous seven decades, the twelve-cylinder engine had been a decadent indulgence reserved exclusively for automotive royalty.
-The crème de la crème of prewar luxury—Rolls-Royce, Maybach, Pierce-Arrow, Packard, Horch, Cadillac, Lincoln—fielded grand limousines, elegant landaulets, and sporty cabriolets powered by a dozen cylinders each.
-They were built for heads of state, royalty, movie stars, and aristocrats—often by coachbuilders to precise custom designs.
+For the previous seven decades before the 750iL’s arrival, twelve-cylinder engines had been a decadent indulgence reserved almost exclusively for automotive royalty.
+The crème de la crème of the prewar era—marques like Rolls-Royce, Maybach, Pierce-Arrow, Packard, Horch, Cadillac, and Lincoln—produced grand limousines, elegant landaulets, and sporty cabriolets powered by a dozen cylinders.
+These bespoke machines, often bodied by famed coachbuilders to the buyer’s whim, were built for heads of state, royalty, movie stars, and aristocrats.
+Even celebrated figures like architect Frank Lloyd Wright indulged in V12 automobiles (Wright owned several, including a custom 1941 Lincoln Continental painted in his signature “Cherokee Red”).

 1932 Maybach DS8